 Next: Dogs really do have a sixth sense.

-16. Dopey, a golden retriever who can predict his owner’s epileptic seizures
+11. A golden retriever predicts his owner’s epileptic seizures

 Seizures can be dangerous, so a Utah family is incredibly grateful that their golden retriever has learned to detect when his young owner is going to have one.
 Britton Voss has a rare form of epilepsy that causes seizures and developmental delays.
 His dog, named Dopey, alerts adults to the situation.
 Voss’s teacher told the media, “This is not just a dog.
 Dopey’s an angel.”